Have you noticed that your writing in French is missing that je ne sais quoi ?

 The dissertation resembles the more typical English three-part structure much more closely, with one big difference: Instead of putting a thesis statement at the end of your introduction, as you would in English, you poser un problématique (ask a question).

-For instance, if you were writing an English essay proving that FluentU videos are the best tools to help you become fluent, your thesis statement might look something like this:
+To prove they are the best tools to help you become fluent, your thesis statement might look something like this:

 Watching FluentU videos is a very useful way to learn a foreign language and they may in fact be the most useful tool to achieve fluency.